BornToBeRoot/NETworkManager/SECURITY.md

 ## Reporting a Vulnerability

-Contact me via GitHub Issues or via Twitter.
-We will find a secure way to exchange the details :)
+Contact me via [GitHub Security Advisory](https://github.com/BornToBeRoot/NETworkManager/security/advisories/new) with a detailed description of the vulnerability and how to reproduce it.

 I will try to fix it and publish an update ASAP!